AndrewBilbrey93/ML-Project-Showcase/README.md

 ### Key Components:

-Audio feature extraction techniques (e.g., MFCC, chroma features) Model evaluation using precision, recall, and accuracy metrics Insights into the effectiveness of different recognition algorithms
+-Audio feature extraction techniques (e.g., MFCC, chroma features) -Model evaluation using precision, recall, and accuracy metrics -Insights into the effectiveness of different recognition algorithms

 ### Technologies Used:

-Python, TensorFlow, and associated libraries for machine learning Apache Spark for data processing in the Movie Recommender Sound analysis libraries for audio feature extraction
+-Python, TensorFlow, and associated libraries for machine learning -Apache Spark for data processing in the Movie Recommender -Sound analysis libraries for audio feature extraction

-### Getting Started:
-To run the projects, please ensure you have the required libraries installed.
-You can set up the environment as follows:

 ### Contributing:
 Contributions and feedback are welcome!
 Please feel free to submit issues or pull requests.